HeartlyClaudie/dentist-clinic-booking-app/README.md

-# Microservices Appointment Scheduling System
+# Dental Clinic Scheduling System

-This project implements two microservices using Node.js and Docker:
+This project, as of now, implements two microservices using Node.js and Docker:
 - **User Service** – Handles user registration, login, and lookup
 - **Booking Service** – Handles booking appointments and integrates with user-service